roleoroleo/yi-hack-MStar/README.md

-# Custom firmware for Yi home 1080p 6FUS / 9FUS
+# Custom firmware for Yi home 1080p 6FUS / 9FUS / BFUS

 This firmware is completely based on the work done by TheCrypt0 https://github.com/TheCrypt0/yi-hack-v4